pathunstrom/accepting-your-success/write-out.md

 talk about the "accepting" part.

 I'm going to be honest: I don't think I'm doing well with that part.
-What I learned while writing this talk is that that's still hard.
+What I learned while writing this talk is that that's still hard for me.
 But there's a thing I did figure out: I can affirm my success.
 And I think that's the first step on the road to believing it.